Mission San Antonio de Padua

 San Antonio Mission 1800-1820

 The Valley of the Oaks is very dry.
 To be sure the mission had water, Father Sitjar had a dam built across the river in the mountains.
-A brick-lined channel brought water down to the buildings and to the fields.
+A brick-lined channel brought water down to the buildings and fields.
 A water-powered mill was also built in 1806.
 Father Sitjar died in 1808.

 San Antonio Mission in the 1820s-1830s